 Mako robotic technology assists doctors both in pre-operational planning and in the operation itself.
 Before the procedure, a CT scan will be taken of the patient’s knee and then uploaded into the Mako software.
 The software then creates a 3D image of the knee, which allows the doctor to plan the knee replacement surgery with extreme precision.

 During the procedure, the doctor will guide the Mako robotic arm within the area of the knee that has been pre-defined in the 3D scan.
 This allows for the doctor to be precise with regard to the boundaries and goals of the operation.
-Insertion of implants within the knee are improved with Mako technology.
+Insertion of implants within the knee is improved with Mako technology.

 Mako robotic partial knee replacements are procedures designed for adults who are suffering from osteoarthritis that has not yet spread to all three sections of the knee.
 Depending on the specific condition, patients may receive one or more of these different kinds of implants: Bicompartmental, Medial, Patellofemoral, or Lateral.

 Patients considering partial knee replacements should keep in mind that the Mako robotic technology is not at any time in control of the procedure.
 The doctor uses the robotic arm for precision during the operation and is at all times in control of its movements.
 The software is such that if any adjustments need to be made during the course of the procedure, the doctor can make them as he or she goes.

 Important Information Regarding Mako Robotic Partial Knee Replacements